-- First Year: No more than 18 credit hour equivalents of the first 30 credit hours taken may be in a single subject - 6 credit hours in a writing course - 6 credit hours in one or more language/humanities subjects - 6 credit hours in one or more social science subjects - 6 credit hours in one or more life or physical science subjects - 6 credit hours in a single language subject - Minimum of 18, maximum of 27 credit hours in the minor subject at the 2000 level or higher. - Within the last 90 credit hours, complete 6 credit hours in each of two subjects other than the minor subject. - Total credit hours required above 1000 level 42 - Total credit hours required for degree 90 - Required GPA for graduation 2.00 - Graduation with distinction 3.70
+- First Year: No more than 18 credit hour equivalents of the first 30 credit hours taken may be in a single subject - EITHER ASSC 1300.03 (Intro to the Humanities) OR ASSC 1400.03 (Intro to the Social Sciences), to be taken during the first 30 credit hours of the degree.
+Students who take King's Foundation Year Program (FYP) are exempt from this requirement as FYP counts as an equivalent for either course. - 6 credit hours in a writing course - 6 credit hours in one or more language/humanities subjects - 6 credit hours in one or more social science subjects - 6 credit hours in one or more life or physical science subjects - 6 credit hours in a single language subject - Minimum of 18, maximum of 27 credit hours in the minor subject at the 2000 level or higher. - Within the last 90 credit hours, complete 6 credit hours in each of two subjects other than the minor subject. - Total credit hours required above 1000 level 42 - Total credit hours required for degree 90 - Required GPA for graduation 2.00 - Graduation with distinction 3.70